Uniqueness in inverse acoustic and electromagnetic scattering by penetrable obstacles with embedded objects: Introduction

 It should be pointed out that all the above uniqueness results were obtained under the assumption that the transmission coefficient $\la\not=1$ or $\la_H\not=1$ for the isotropic case or the matrix characterizing the anisotropic medium is different from the identity matrix $I$.
-In this paper, we propose a new technique to deal with the case when $\la=1$ or $\la_H=1$ and prove that the penetrable obstacle $D$ can be uniquely determined from the far-field data for all incident plane waves at a fixed frequency for this case.
-Our method is based on the construction of a well-posed interior transmission problem in a {\em small} domain inside $D$ associated with the Helmholtz or Maxwell equations.
+In this paper, we propose a new technique to establish uniqueness results for our inverse scattering problem, that is, uniqueness results in determining the penetrable obstacle $D$ (or the support $D$ of the inhomogeneous medium in the case $\la=1$ or $\la_H=1$) from knowledge of the acoustic far-field measurements or the electric far-field measurements at a fixed frequency, disregarding its contents $n$ and $D_b$.
+Our method is based on constructing a well-posed interior transmission problem in a {\em small} domain inside $D$ associated with the Helmholtz or Maxwell equations.
 Here, a key role is played by the smallness of the domain which ensures, for the case $\la=1$ or $\la_H=1$, that the lowest transmission eigenvalue is large so that a given wave number $k$ is not an eigenvalue of the constructed interior transmission problem.
 This is different from the method used in \cite{CC0,HP1}, where the interior transmission problem considered is defined in the {\em whole penetrable obstacle} $D$ and may have interior transmission eigenvalues, so the case $\la=1$ or $\la_H=1$ is excluded.
-For the case $\la\not=1$ or $\la_H\not=1$, our method gives a simplified proof.
-Furthermore, our method is also extended to the electromagnetic case in Section \ref{sec3} and to the case of unbounded interfaces in \cite{LZ13}.
+Another ingredient in our proofs is a priori estimates of solutions to the transmission scattering problems with data in $L^p$ ($1<p<2$) which will be established in this paper by using the integral equation method.
+These a priori estimates are also expected to be useful on their own right.
+Our method works for the cases either $\la=1$ and $\la_H=1$ or $\la\not=1$ and $\la_H\not=1$ and can deal with the acoustic and electromagnetic cases in a unified way.
+Moreover, our method can also deal with the case with unbounded interfaces, as seen in \cite{LZ16}.
+It should be remarked that reconstruction algorithms, based on the factorization method \cite{KG08}, have been developed in \cite{QYZ17,YZZ} to reconstruct the penetrable obstacle numerically, disregarding its contents.

 It is well known that the existence and distribution of the eigenvalues of interior transmission problems play an important role in the linear sampling method \cite{CC1} and the factorization method \cite{KG08}.
 Thus, the existence and computation of the eigenvalues of interior transmission problems have been extensively studied recently (see, e.g. \cite{CC1,CGH,CH,CMS,SJ0} and the references there).
 In particular, it was proved in \cite{CGH} that the lowest transmission eigenvalue trends to infinity as the radius of the domain in which the interior transmission problem is defined trends to zero.
 Thus, for a given wave number $k$ the domain can be taken to be small enough so that $k$ is not an eigenvalue of the interior transmission problem.
 Our method is motivated by this observation.